 Redwoods Walk

 I was given a ticket for this one by a friend, which I was very grateful for as I am not sure I would have gone otherwise.
 The Redwoods is basically a suspended walking tour of the redwood forest plantation just out of the city centre.
-I enjoyed my wander but I would say it is a perfect thing to do with kids as it is quite exciting and there are lots of learning prompts.
+I enjoyed my wander but I would say it is definitely a great thing to do with kids as it is quite exciting and there are lots of learning prompts.

 Op Shopping